erencelik/yt-music-chorus/README.md

 1. Open YouTube Music desktop app or website.
 2. The extension will only be enabled on YouTube Music Desktop App and [YouTube Music Web](https://music.youtube.com).
 3. **Tolerance** is seconds to add detected chorus timestamp.
 Default is 0 seconds, (min = -30, max = 30)
-4. **Chorus Duration** is duration chorus.
+4. **Chorus Duration** is duration of chorus.
 Default is 60 seconds, (min = 30, max = 90)
 5. **Chorus** is mode of chorus detection.
 Default is true.
-6. **Repeat** is loop current song.
+6. **Repeat** is loop mode of current song.
 Default is false.

 ## Known Issues

-- If you want to enable extension functionality then player controls inside extension should be used.
+- In order to use chorus detection functionality then player controls inside extension should be used.
-Playing songs through YouTube Music's own player will not trigger any features of extension instead extension will only be displaying song information like title, artist, duration, etc.
+Playing songs through YouTube Music's own player will not trigger chorus detection feature but only display song information like title, artist, duration, etc.

 ## Contact